dherman/calculist/_posts/2017-09-22-neon-wants-your-help.md

 **Windows development.** My primary development machine is Windows these days, but I'm not an expert.
 I recently [broke our Appveyor builds](https://github.com/neon-bindings/neon/issues/248) just to prove it! 😝 We've also seen some intermittent hangs in Appveyor builds and I'd love a Windows expert to [do some investigating](https://github.com/neon-bindings/neon/issues/250)!

 **Web development.** The Neon web site is currently a static page.
 It certainly would be fun to set it up as a Node page using Neon itself!
-One of the nice dynamic things we could do would be to create a [roadmap page like the one Helix has](http://usehelix.com/roadmap), with automatic tracking of milestone progress using GitHub APIs.
-We should also set up a Neon project blog and style it consistently with the rest of [neon-bindings.com](https://www.neon-bindings.com).
+One of the nice dynamic things we could do would be to create a roadmap page like [the one Helix has](http://usehelix.com/roadmap), with automatic tracking of milestone progress using GitHub APIs.
+We should also set up a Neon project blog with Jekyll and style it consistently with the rest of [neon-bindings.com](https://www.neon-bindings.com).

 **Ops and automation.** I've started an [automation label](https://github.com/neon-bindings/neon/issues?q=is%3Aissue+is%3Aopen+label%3Aautomation) in the issues.
 A fantastic contribution would be an automated [publication script](https://github.com/neon-bindings/neon/issues/42) to make releases one-touch.
 (This is realistically achievable now thanks to some project reorganization.)